 Characterizing the Classic

-We could divide the 10 coffees reviewed here into a couple of very roughly defined sensory categories: those that express the genius of the Central American cup in its brighter, citrusy and floral pleasures and those that are more resonantly structured around a layering of savory depth and complexly expressed sweetness.
+We could divide the 10 coffees reviewed here into a couple of really roughly defined sensory categories: those that express the genius of the Central American cup in its brighter, citrusy and floral pleasures and those that are more resonantly structured around a layering of savory depth and complexly expressed sweetness.
 Perhaps we could add a third category for those that lead with chocolate and nut.
-However all express a certain overall balance, and none add notes we don’t generally associate with coffee — no brandy-like alcohol whiffs from natural-processed beans, for example, or sweet tang and odd aromatic notes from anaerobic fermentation.
+However all express a certain overall balance, and none add notes we don’t primarily associate with coffee — no brandy-like alcohol whiffs from natural-processed beans, for example, or sweet tang and odd aromatic notes from anaerobic fermentation.
 And with regard to tree variety, none manage the sometimes over-the-top floral perfumes and general aromatic extravagance linked to the Geisha variety.

 Processing and the Classic Cup

-The samples we solicited were all processed using a water-intensive recipe in the “washed” coffee tradition.
+The samples we solicited were all processed using a water-intensive technique in the “washed” coffee tradition.
 The coffee fruit is delivered to a centrally located wet grinder as soon as possible after harvesting.
 Skins and pulp are removed, and the beans are fermented in open tanks using indigenous yeasts and bacteria to soften and loosen the remaining sticky fruit pulp.
 The beans are then washed, scrubbed, graded, and dried in the sun.
 All of these acts require considerable labor and care.
-And the details of these practices vary greatly one of regions, farms and mills.
+And the details of these practices vary greatly among regions, farms and mills.

 Tree Variety and the Classic Cup